|£51,474 to £60,521 per annum, inclusive of London Allowance

 You will have extensive experience of working in or with state secondary schools in England and experience of writing curriculum materials and assessments for Spanish, French and/or German.
 Qualified teacher status is desirable.
 Your application form should address all the person specification points and should clearly demonstrate how your skills and experience meet each of the criteria.
 It is important that the criteria are clearly numbered and that you provide a response to each one.

 What we offer

 As well as the exciting opportunities this role presents, we also offer some great benefits: www.ucl.ac.uk/work-at-ucl/reward-and-benefits to find out more.

 Our commitment to Equality, Diversity and Inclusion

 As London’s Global University, we know diversity fosters creativity and innovation, and we want our community to represent the diversity of the world’s talent.
 We are committed to equality of opportunity, to being fair and inclusive, and to being a place where we all belong.
 We therefore particularly encourage applications from candidates who are likely to be underrepresented in UCL’s workforce.
 These include people from Black, Asian and ethnic minority backgrounds; disabled people; LGBTQI+ people; and for our Grade 9 and 10 roles, women.
-You can read more about our commitment to Equality, Diversity and Inclusion here: https://www.ucl.ac.uk/equality-diversity-inclusion/.
+Our faculty holds an Athena SWAN Bronze award, in recognition of our commitment to advancing gender equality.